chef/chef-web-docs/content/saas/get_started.md

     * Provide a unique Name for the Chef Infra Server.
     * Ensure that the Type selected is FQDN.
-    * Enter the FQDN by copying the same URL used to connect to the Automate Web User Interface.
+    * Enter the FQDN by copying the same URL used to connect to the Chef SaaS.
 (Example: mycompany-demo.saas.chef.io)
       {{< figure src="/images/automate/add-chef-server-popup-menu-with-error.png" width="500" alt="Add Chef Server Form">}}

 1. Select **Add Chef Infra Server**.